 Choosing the Best IT Approach: On-Premises vs. Cloud

 As organizations upgrade and expand their IT infrastructure, one key decision they must make is whether to keep their data infrastructure on-premises, or move it to the cloud.
-It’s a decision can have lasting implications in their ongoing effort to balance operational flexibility and efficiency with the need for greater data control and security.
+It’s a decision that can have lasting implications in their ongoing effort to balance operational flexibility and efficiency with the need for greater data control and security.

 Determining the right IT approach can be confusing and often involves tradeoffs and balancing competing priorities to deliver the business impact you desire.
 Whether you choose to move your applications to a cloud environment or decide to keep them on-premises, data protection and security will always be top priority.